WATER LABORATORY TECHNICIAN

 - Verbal communication skills to communicate effectively with co-workers, management and members of the public.

-- Interpersonal skills to be diplomatic, tactful and courteous with co-workers, customers and the public, especially in adverse situations.
+- Ability to be diplomatic, tactful and courteous with co-workers, customers and the public, especially in adverse situations.

-- Exceptional customer service skills to interact with customers in their homes concerning the quality of the water.
+- Ability to interact with customers in their homes concerning the quality of the water.

 - Ability to take initiative and work independently with minimal supervision.

-- Ability to complete assigned duties and projects by strict deadlines to maintain compliance with water quality regulations.
+- Ability to complete assigned duties and projects within strict deadlines to maintain compliance with water quality regulations.

 - Ability to follow written and verbal directions, standard operating procedures, and processes for accurate and complete sample collection and transit.